msienkow/STC_Lite/README.md

 refuse to have a Linux system installed on their network.

 ### Dependencies
-*Only needed if install on Linux, as the embedded python package will have the dependencies included.
+*Only needed if installed on Linux, as the embedded python package will have the dependencies included.

 - [pylogix](https://github.com/dmroeder/pylogix) - for Allen-Bradley PLC Communications

 ```console
 python -m pip install pylogix
 ```

 - [Reqeusts](https://github.com/psf/requests) - For REST API calls to Thingworx.